-Over 19,353,568 divorce filings occur during the first eight years of marriage in the United States, but both marriage and divorce rates in North America have been on a decline since 2016.
-Youngsters tend to wait longer before they tie the knot, and they also stay married longer before they decide to end the marriage.
-This brings us to the types of things to consider when filing for divorce, and the types of things you should talk about with your attorney.
+The average length of first marriages that end in divorce in the United States is eight years.
+At a rate of one divorce about every 13 seconds, this means that approximately 19,353,568 divorce filings will have occurred during that time.
+Both marriage and divorce rates in North America, however, have been on a decline since 2016.
+Today, youngsters tend to wait longer before they tie the knot, and also stay married longer before they decide to end the marriage.
+Here are five things to consider when filing for divorce, and which you should talk about with your attorney.

-Custody Among the things to consider when filing for divorce, child custody is often the most contentious issue.
+Among the things to consider when filing for divorce, child custody is often the most contentious issue.
 In matters involving child custody, filing for divorce under mediation instead of litigation might help both spouses come to an agreement under fair terms.
-If divorce is settled through litigation, the court is obligated to decide the parental custody of children.
+If you settle through litigation, the court is obligated to decide the parental custody of children.
 The court can even allot child custody to the spouse with a weak economic background if their divorce attorney makes a good case.

 Rachael Everly is a blogger who loves to write on topics related to Law and Justice.
 She also writes about finance and how to save money.
 She is a featured author at various authoritative blogs and is currently working at Unified Lawyers for their blog operations. www.unifiedlawyers.com.au/blog